lynnbry/bacpo_git/README.md

 from the system due to linearity.
 Use for cooperator only model

 figures:
-plots and the parameter values used to reproduce them.
+plots and the parameter values used to reproduce them. cooresponding figures and files share the same filename up to the last underscore.
+Xtypes_number_sol# and Xtypes_number_params

 products:
 AW_fin.ppt - analytical workflows final presentation